fluent/fluentd-website/content/guides/recipes/graylog2.md

 Once logged in, click on "System" in the top nav.
 Next, click on "Inputs" from the left nav.
 (Or, you can just go to `<YOUR_ GRAYLOG2 URL>/system/inputs`).

-Then, from the dropdown, choose "GELF UDP" and click on "Launch new input", which should pop up a modal dialogue, Since the default values are good, just click "Launch".
+Then, from the dropdown, choose "GELF UDP" and click on "Launch new input", which should pop up a modal dialogue, Since the default values are good, fill the "Title" and just click "Launch".

 <img src="/images/graylog2-inputs.png" style="display:block"/>